 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Merrill are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Merrill include Merrill, Meyrill, Merell, Merells, Meyrell and many more.

 More information is included under the topic Early Merrill Notables in all our PDF Extended History products and printed products wherever possible.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Merrill, or a variant listed above:

-Merrill Settlers in the United States in the 17th Century
+Merrill Settlers in United States in the 17th Century

-Merrill Settlers in the United States in the 19th Century
+Merrill Settlers in United States in the 19th Century

 The Merrill Family Crest was acquired from the Houseofnames.com archives.
 The Merrill Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.